The microscope is signed on a plaque attached

 slightly raise the objective turret for changing objectives.
 The turret snaps

-back to the previous postion when the lever is released.
+back to the previous position when the lever is released.
 The fine adjustment

 and the lever mechanism work on the same spring located within the tube.